Helpful?

 The Law

-Judges, including Small Claims Court judges, carry the duty of providing the reasoning upon which a judicial decision was made.
-The requirement of a reasoning was stated in Elnasr v.
-Mostafa, 2022 ONSC 1735, where it was said:
+The duty of a judge, including a Small Claims Court judge, to provide quality reasons for a judicial decision was well stated in Elnasr v.
+Mostafa, 2022 ONSC 1735, wherein it was specifically said:

 [28] In assessing the sufficiency of the Deputy Judge’s Reasons, I acknowledge the tremendous volume of matters in the Small Claims Court as well as the informal nature of the Small Claims Court.
 As stated in Maple Ridge Community Management Ltd. v.
 Peel Condominium Corp.
 No. 231, 2015 ONCA 520, 389 DLR (4th) 711, at paras.
 34 and 35: